sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training_partial.rst

 as explained in section :ref:`l-orttraining-second-api`.

-In addition the class holds three attributes defining the loss, its gradient, the penalty, its gradient, a learning rate possibly with momentum.
+In addition the class holds three attributes defining the loss, its gradient, the regularization, its gradient, a learning rate possibly with momentum.
 They are not implemented in :epkg:`onnxruntime-training`.
 That's why they are part of this package.